MateuszBednarczyk/MateuszBednarczyk/README.md

 ### Glad to see you here! &nbsp;

 I am a high school student at ZSE Olsztyn.
 In addition to programming, I am passionate about music production as well.
-My interests include exploring new technologies and making my own solutions to real-life problems, my business, etc.  I am currently studying web development and working on my skills in java, springboot, hibernate, thymeleaf and angular.
-I plan to study microservices in the near future.
+My interests include exploring new technologies and making my own solutions to real-life problems, my business, etc.  I am currently studying web development and working on my skills in java, springboot.
+I'm also kinda golang enthusiast :)

 Joined Github **November 2021**.